ehansis/dojo/kata20190516/README.md

 *Dealer*: Initializes a game state to a new, random game (with optional fixed random seed).

-*Inspector*: Finds possible valid moves, checks if the game is one (or lost).
+*Inspector*: Finds possible valid moves, checks if the game is won (or lost).
 Subroutines to check validity of different moves for specific cards and game states.
     - If stock pile is empty, return turning it over to make it the new stock as only move